Demonstration of the length stability requirements for ALPS II with a high finesse 9.2m cavity: Introduction

-The ALPS~II RC will have a finesse of 120,000 for 1064\,nm light and the circulating fields in each of the cavities will propagate through 468\,Tm of magnetic field length.
-Considering all of the parameters given above ALPS~IIc will achieve a sensitivity of $2\times10^{-11}$\,GeV$^{-1}$ for the coupling constant of photons to axion-like particles with masses up to 0.1\,meV.
-While a detailed overview and status report on ALPS~II is given in \cite{alpstdr} and \cite{patras} this paper focuses on the characterization of the ALPS~IIa RC.
-In section \ref{sec:setup} the experimental setup is described.
-Section \ref{sec:lc} discusses the implementation and results of the length stabilization system for the RC.
-The results of the finesse measurements are presented in section \ref{sec:fc} and section \ref{sec:conc} draws conclusions on the experimental results.
+The length stability requirement calls for a differential length noise with an RMS value of less than 0.6\,pm between the PC and the RC.
+The ALPS~II RC will have a finesse of $\sim$120,000 for 1064\,nm light and a linewidth of 10\,Hz.
+Circulating fields in each of the cavities will propagate through 560\,Tm of magnetic field length.
+Considering all of the parameters given above ALPS~IIc will achieve a sensitivity of g$_{\alpha\gamma\gamma}$=$2\times10^{-11}$\,GeV$^{-1}$ for the coupling constant of photons to axion-like particles with masses up to 0.1\,meV.
+While a detailed overview and status report on ALPS~II is given in~\cite{alpstdr} and~\cite{patras18} this paper focuses on the implementation and characterization of the length stabilization system of the ALPS~IIa RC.